 Best for: Compact and long and thin spaces.

-Pros: Efficient use of a narrow area, especially if the sink, cooker, and fridge can be positioned in the classic working triangle layout.
-It typically offers more storage and prep surface than a single galley (see p67), because cabinetry and worktops can be built on two walls rather than one.
+Pros: Efficient use of a narrow area, especially if the sink, cooker, and fridge are in the classic working triangle layout.
+It typically offers more storage and prep surface than a single galley, because you can build cabinetry and worktops on two walls rather than one.
 It also offers the opportunity to differentiate functions on two sides of the room, such as cooking on one side and the wet zone on the other.

-Cons: Allow sufficient space, usually no less than 120cm, between the parallel runs, so you can move with ease between them.
+Cons: Allow sufficient space, usually no less than 120cm, between the parallel runs.
+Then you can move with ease between them.
 Also be aware that outward opening drawers and doors may create obstructions.
-Sliding doors can be a neat solution, as can pocket doors which slide into recesses either side of the opening of a tall cupboard so they are out of the way when the cabinet is in use.
+Sliding doors can be a neat solution, as can pocket doors.
+These slide into recesses either side of the opening of a tall cupboard.
+So they are out of the way when the cabinet is in use.

-Pros: Provided there is space for the fridge, cooker, and sink, as well as sufficient work surface and carefully planned storage, this can be an efficient layout – a ‘working wall’ with everything in easy reach.
+Pros: Provided there is space for the fridge, cooker, and sink, sufficient work surface and carefully planned storage, this can be an efficient layout.
+A ‘working wall’ with everything in easy reach.

-Cons: Without the luxury of lots of space, every detail needs to be carefully thought through to ensure there is enough storage and prep surface.
-In a narrow room, sliding cupboard doors, a dishwasher drawer and fridge drawer, or a French-door fridge may work better than standard fittings because of clearance issues.
+Cons: Without lots of space, every detail needs to be carefully thought through to ensure there is enough storage and prep surface.
+In a narrow room, sliding cupboard doors, consider a dishwasher drawer and fridge drawer, or a French-door fridge.
+These may work better than standard fittings because of clearance issues.
 This layout is often combined with an island or dining table, if space permits, offering extra work and serving surface.

-L-shaped types of kitchen layout can be very functional with cooking and sink areas at right angles to each other, and the addition of an island can help clearly define the kitchen area within a large open-plan living space.
+L-shaped types of kitchen layout can be very functional with cooking and sink areas at right angles to each other.
+The addition of an island can help clearly define the kitchen area within a large open-plan living space.

 The layout: Units built on two sides of a corner, at right angles to each other.